Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 As reference models, consider simple SN light curve models.
 Late-phase SN luminosity can be powered either by radioactive decays in cobalt or SN ejecta-CSM shock interactions.
 The former light curve is approximately an exponential form of $L(t) \propto e^{-t/\tau_{\text{Co}}}$ where $\tau_\text{Co}= 111.3$~days is the decay time of ${}^{56}$Co, and the latter can be approximately a power-law form of $L(t) \propto t^{-3/(n-2)}$ (assuming a steady stellar wind CSM) where $n=7-12$ depends on the radial density structure of the ejecta \citep[$\rho_{\text{ej}} \propto r^{-n}$; e.g.,][]{mor13}.
 In either case, a single SN exploded somewhere in the 20th century cannot explain the very slow decline trend of the long-term light curve of SDSS1133.
 For the same reasoning, we can conclude that the non-outbursting phase light curve of SDSS1133 cannot be attributed to a tidal disruption of a star by a SMBH \citep[$L(t) \propto t^{-5/3}$;][]{phi89b}, or in general to any other known one-off explosive events.

 AGNs are known to show decades-long optical variability at amplitudes of a few 0.1~mag \cite[e.g.,][]{mac12}, thus the long-term light curve in the non-outbursting phase of SDSS1133 alone cannot exclude the possibility of the AGN origin.
 However, the co-existence of the decades-long trend and short time-scale large-amplitude outbursts is rarely seen in AGNs.
-As shown below, the long-lasting light curves and short time-scale outbursts in SDSS1133 are reminiscent of the LBV variability.
+As shown below, some giant eruption LBVs are observed to show long-lasting light curves with sporadic outbursts, and the observed light variations of SDSS1133 are not inconsistent with these LBVs.